clarissdev/clarissdev/README.md

 <h2>🤔 What I'm up to</h2>

 Currently I am a Research Intern at Huawei Hong Kong Research Center, working primarily on building a parser for Tensor Query Language.
-Previously I worked mainly as a frontend software engineers in <a href='https://kreate.art/'>kreate.art</a>.
+Previously I worked mainly as a frontend software engineer at <a href='https://kreate.art/'>kreate.art</a>.
 I also contributed to some university projects as a frontend lead.

 🌍 I am now open to software engineering positions for graduation.
 I am proficient in C++, Java, Python, JavaScript, TypeScript and I really love to overcome challenges and bring values.